opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 ### Editing and updating a data source connection

-To make changes to the data source connection, choose a connection in the list on the **Data Sources** main page.
+To make changes to the data source connection, select a connection in the list on the **Data Sources** main page.
 The connection details window opens, as shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/multi-data-sources-3.5.png" width=500 alt="Data sources settings verification and editing user interface">

-To make changes to **Connection Details**, edit one or both of the **Title** and **Description** fields and choose **Save changes** in the lower right corner of the screen.
+To make changes to **Connection Details**, edit one or both of the **Title** and **Description** fields and choose **Save changes** in the lower-right corner of the screen.
 You can also cancel changes here.
-To change the **Authentication Method**, choose a different authentication method and enter your credentials if applicable, then choose **Save changes** in the lower right corner of the screen.
+To change the **Authentication Method**, choose a different authentication method, enter your credentials if applicable, and then choose **Save changes** in the lower-right corner of the screen.
 The changes are saved.

-When **Username & Password** is the selected authentication method, you can update the password by choosing **Update stored password** beside the **Password** field.
-In the popup window, enter a a new password in the first field and then enter it again in the second field to confirm.
-Choose **Update stored password** in the popup window.
+When **Username & Password** is the selected authentication method, you can update the password by choosing **Update stored password** next to the **Password** field.
+In the pop-up window, enter a a new password in the first field and then enter it again in the second field to confirm.
+Choose **Update stored password** in the pop-up window.
 The new password is saved.
-Choose **Test connection** in the upper right corner of the screen to confirm the connection is valid.
+Choose **Test connection** in the upper-right corner of the screen to confirm that the connection is valid.

 When **AWS SigV4** is the selected authentication method, you can update the credentials by choosing **Update stored AWS credential**.
-In the popup window, enter a new  access key in the first field and a new secret key in the second field.
-Choose **Update stored aws credential** in the popup window.
+In the pop-up window, enter a new  access key in the first field and a new secret key in the second field.
+Choose **Update stored AWS credential** in the pop-up window.
 The new credentials are saved.
-Choose **Test connection** in the upper right corner of the screen to confirm the connection is valid.
+Choose **Test connection** in the upper-right corner of the screen to confirm that the connection is valid.

-To delete the data source connection, choose the red trash can icon in the upper right corner of the screen.
+To delete the data source connection, choose the red trash can icon in the upper-right corner of the screen.

 ## Creating an index pattern